pantheon-systems/documentation/source/content/guides/sftp/03-sftp-development.md

 You can switch between SFTP and Git modes in your Dev environment.
 This prevents you from accidentally overwriting changes from a different source.

 SFTP mode has a comment box above the commit log.
 The Dashboard automatically tracks your pending changes as you make updates to the codebase.
-You can then commit your changes to version control when you are happy with the results without having to use Git directly.
+You can then commit your changes to version control- without having to use Git directly- when you are happy with the results.

 ### Enable SFTP Mode